ebtc-protocol/ebtc/packages/contracts/test-report.md

       ✓ Has a supply cap of 32 million
-      ✓ Liquity AG can set addresses if CI's LQTY balance is equal or greater than 32 million  (393ms) ✓ Liquity AG can't set addresses if CI's LQTY balance is < 32 million  (367ms) Connecting LQTYToken to LCF, CI and LQTYStaking
+      ✓ Liquity AG can set addresses if CI's LQTY balance is equal or greater than 32 million  (393ms) ✓ Liquity AG can't set addresses if CI's LQTY balance is < 32 million  (367ms) Connecting LQTYToken to LCF, CI and FeeRecipient
-      ✓ sets the correct LQTYToken address in LQTYStaking (1866ms) ✓ sets the correct LQTYToken address in LockupContractFactory ✓ sets the correct LQTYToken address in CommunityIssuance (203ms)
+      ✓ sets the correct LQTYToken address in FeeRecipient (1866ms) ✓ sets the correct LQTYToken address in LockupContractFactory ✓ sets the correct LQTYToken address in CommunityIssuance (203ms)